alkaline-ml/pmdarima/doc/about.rst

 * It's a community effort
 * Making demands doesn't go over well

-I know that there are those who have built models with Pyramid-arima as a tool to support their work.
+I know that there are those who have built models with pmdarima as a tool to support their work.
 I also know that people can depend on the functionality of this library in order to do their job well.
 And for that, I'm committed to keeping things running smoothly.